 - assess the needs of the adult for protection, support and redress; and,

 - make decisions as to what follow-up action should be taken with regard to the person, or the organisation responsible for the abuse or neglect.

 The first priority should always be to ensure the safety and wellbeing of the adult and, where the adult has capacity to make their own decisions, to aim for any action to be in line with their wishes as far as appropriate.

 The safeguarding process should be experienced as empowering and supportive; not as controlling and disempowering.
 Practitioners must always seek the consent of the individual before taking action or sharing personal information.
 However, there may be circumstances when consent cannot be obtained because the adult lacks the capacity to give it, but the best interests of the individual or others at risk demand action.

-Where an adult has capacity to make decisions about their safeguarding plans, and where no one else is at risk, their wishes are very important (see Chapter 14, Care and Support Statutory Guidance, Department of Health).
+Where an adult has capacity to make decisions about their safeguarding plans, and where no one else is at risk, their wishes are very important (see Chapter 14, Care and Support Statutory Guidance, Department of Health and Social Care).